uccser/codewof/codewof/codewof/content/en/say-hello/question.md

 # Say hello!

-Write a program that prints the `Hello world!`.
+Write a program that prints `Hello world!`.